 I love to write articles that are of relevance to millenials, foodies, women, mothers, and families, with a literary arc.
 I have a nerdy penchant for stories about history, with a focus on historical medical, food, cultural and bookish events.

 I have a well maintained blog, established in 2012.
 Several posts have reached “viral” status, garnering over 1 million views, including this one: Fat Girl In A Green Bathing Suit and this one: I Am The Prettiest Wife In The World.
 I have several collections of poetry published in print, some of which can be found here: Chances Are , Five Magazine and Lyceum (Fall 2012, Winter 2012, Fall 2013, Winter 2013, 2014).
+My creative non-fiction has appeared in several literary magazines, including, most recently, my reflections on my relationship with Ernest Hemingway for Catapult.

 I would love for you to check out my Facebook page or connect with me on twitter @momof4istired.
 Or please email me at firstname.lastname@example.org.